2018 FIA GT World Cup: Background and entry list

 The 2018 FIA GT World Cup was confirmed at the FIA World Motor Sport Council meeting on March 9.
 The event was held in the Chinese Special Administrative Region of Macau thanks to a contract extension with race organisers.
 It was the race's fourth staging and the eleventh GT3 event in Macau, taking place on the 6.120 km Guia Circuit in the streets of Macau on November 18, 2018, after three days of practice and qualifying.
 The Stéphane Ratel Organisation (SRO) collaborated with the Fédération Internationale de l'Automobile (FIA) to promote the race; the SRO was appointed by the promoter Associação Geral Automóvel de Macau-China to form a field of cars.
 The manufacturers' championship was presented to the maker of the winning participant's car, in accordance with the event regulations.
 The FIA nominated tyre manufacturer Pirelli as the race's control tyre supplier for the fourth successive year.

 Drivers had to have competed in an FIA-regulated championship race based on GT3 regulations in the previous two seasons or have significant experience in Grand Touring (GT) cars to enter the race.
-Only those with a platinum or gold racing licence could automatically enter.
+Only those with a platinum or gold racing licences could automatically enter.
 Silver-ranked drivers were also permitted, but they had to be approved individually by the FIA GT World Cup Committee.
 Bronze-rated competitors were not permitted to compete.
 Entries were open from 6 July to 31 August.
 The FIA released the entry list on 18 October.
 The entry list included 15 drivers from 11 different countries, and they came from series such as the ADAC GT Masters and the Blancpain GT Series.
 Maro Engel, Laurens Vanthoor and Edoardo Mortara, as well as 2007 Macau Grand Prix winner Oliver Jarvis, were all former FIA GT World Cup winners.

 The FIA imposed a balance of performance to ensure a high level of parity.
 The Audi R8 LMS had 10 kg of ballast added.
 Meanwhile, the weight of the BMW M6 GT3 was decreased by 10 kg but the turbocharger boost was reduced.
 The Mercedes-AMG GT3 gained handling with a 20 kg reduction in ballast but lost performance due to a 1 mm reduction in air restrictor size.
 The Nissan GT-R Nismo GT3 debuted in Macau, weighing 1305 kg, while the Porsche 911 GT3 R received no performance changes.